-- Receive an adequate level of supervision and review of their work practice. - Be provided with child protection training.
+- Receive an adequate level of supervision and review of their work practice. - Be provided with child protection training, and undertake Children First Tusla elearning programme. www.tusla.ie/children-first/children-first-e-learning-programme/

 Freelance staff are:

 - Provided with a copy of the company's Child Protection Policy - Receive appropriate supervision and support.